-When transaction history is converted, in most cases the conversion can determine which family members had production (e.g., completed procedures, and adjustments).
+When transaction history is converted, in most cases the conversion can determine which family members had production (e.g., completed procedures and adjustments).
 However, based on the raw data from the other practice management software the conversion is not able to determine which patient payments in the family were meant to pay off those charges.
 To correct this, the Family Balancer Tool is run during the final conversion.
-The tool will allocate all patient payments within the family to the family's charges.
+The tool allocates all patient payments within the family to the family's charges.

 The Family Balancer Tool can either transfer the income to charges via an income transfer or recreate patient payment splits on the original payment, allocating them to charges without an income transfer.

 Income Transfer Method